VincentH-Net/azure-uno-dev-vm/src/Azure-Virtual-Desktop.md

 1. Create a new default `Virtual network` in the `rg-dev-vm` resource group
    1. Region: set to the region closest to the users that will use the VM's - the VM's will be created in this region.
-   2. Name: `vnet-dev-azd-` plus a short id indicating the VM Azure region selected in the previous step, e.g. `sc` for Sweden Central, `-we` for Western Europe<br />
+   2. Name: `vnet-dev-avd-` plus a short id indicating the VM Azure region selected in the previous step, e.g. `sc` for Sweden Central, `-we` for Western Europe<br />
       This **VM Azure region id** will be used in later steps.
    3. In the `Tags` tab, add `environment` : `dev`
 2. Create a new `Host pool` resource in the `rg-dev-vm` resource group